We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 At the start of the study, the average IELT for all 21 participants was about 74.3 seconds.

 After 2 months, the group using the 4% benzocaine wipes reported their IELTs increased by an average of 231.5 seconds, or 3 minutes and 51 seconds.
-Interestingly, the placebo group also reported an average IELT increase of 94.2 seconds.
+Interestingly, the placebo group reported an average IELT increase of 94.2 seconds.

 The authors state that while the limited data suggest that topical agents, such as local anesthetics, may increase IELT, further research is needed to evaluate how well these products work and the risk for potential side effects.